Richard Fuller (environmentalist)

 Richard Fuller (born 1960) is an Australian-born, United States-based engineer, entrepreneur, and environmentalist known for his work in pollution remediation.

 He was founder and President of the nonprofit Pure Earth (formerly known as Blacksmith Institute), Co-Chair of The Lancet Commission on Pollution and Health, and the Co-Chair of the Pure Earth-founded group the Global Alliance on Health and Pollution.
-Fuller also founded and serves as the President of waste management consultancy firm Great Forest.
-Fuller stepped down from the President and CEO roles at Pure Earth on 4 Nov 2024 and serves as an advisor to Pure Earth and directs research initiatives.
+Fuller also founded and serves as the president of waste management consultancy firm Great Forest.
+Fuller stepped down from the president and CEO roles at Pure Earth on 4 Nov 2024 and continues his ongoing work on pollution with the Global Toxics Research Initiative and Columbia University.

 Early career

 Richard Fuller graduated with a degree in Engineering from Melbourne University.
 Following university, he worked for IBM.
 He left Australia in 1988 to work in the Amazon rainforest of Brazil with the United Nations Environment Programme for two years.

 In 1989, he established New York City-based waste management consultancy firm Great Forest.